Bachelor Honours Classes

 During Bachelor Honours Classes you will work together with students from other faculties and other universities.
 Honours Classes are also popular with international students.
 Due to the interdisciplinary and international nature of these classes, you’ll learn to tackle issues from different disciplinary and cultural perspectives.

-Students following the Honours College programme are required to select at least one Bachelor Honours Class as part of their Honours track.
-However Bachelor students who are not following the Honours College Programme are also welcome to register for Bachelor Honours Classes.
+Students following the Honours College programme are required to take at least one Bachelor Honours Class as part of their Honours track.
+However third-year Bachelor students who are not following the Honours College Programme are also welcome to register for Bachelor Honours Classes.
 All you need is sufficient time and motivation to follow an Honours Class on top of your regular studies.

 TU Delft and Erasmus University Rotterdam